bertie-wheen/dsa-2023-4/README.md

 ## Lectures

-In the [`lectures/`](https://github.com/bertie-wheen/dsa-2023-4/blob/trunk/lectures/README.md) directory you can find this module's lecture slides.
+PDFs of the lecture slides are available on Canvas for you to download.

 ## Labs